oshaikh13/SynchronousFidelity/README.md

 and the server should start!

+## Opening Ports

+If you have a Windows computer, you may need to open ports on your PC (even for computers on your LAN to connect).
+The powershell folder in this repo contains a script that can open those ports.

 ## Plugin Description

 There are two plugins in the plugin folder.
 The action emitter is responsible for sending action data to the server on every third frame.